Why spend hours and thousands of dollars redesigning your website from scratch when someone has already done the work for you?

 Before using a website template, ask yourself…

-Custom website designs are based on your unique context.
+Custom website designs are based on your unique brand and goals.
 Website templates are designed based on common contexts.
 Don’t try to fit your square peg in a round hole.

 As Josh explains, the fact that website templates are designed to fit many different contexts often results in a lack of focus…